austinchong01/drive-frontend/README.md

 Support
 -------

-Let us know if you have issues.
+Let me know if you have issues.
 Contact me at: austin.inhyuk.chong@gmail.com

 License